RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/3-Workflow/process-inputs/process-inputs.md

 ## Inputs and Conditional Gateways

 While configuring a condition on a sequence flow from a conditional gateway you can reference the inputs from the Process element.
 Within the Process Inputs item you will find each process input.
 Currently sequence flow rules regard all rules as strings so be wary of non-string scenarios.
-Using &gt; or &lt; comparators for numbers should work as expected within the same number of digits as `'44' < '48'` is true
+Using > or < comparators for numbers should work as expected within the same number of digits as `'44' < '48'` is true